 We may also be subject to laws and regulations in foreign countries covering data privacy and other protection of health and employee information that may add additional compliance burden and complexity.
-For example, in the EEA, the collection and use of personal data is governed by the GDPR.
-In the United Kingdom, the GDPR will be adopted in substantially the same form.
+For example, in the EEA, the collection and use of personal data is governed by the European Union's General Data Protection Regulation (GDPR).
+In the United Kingdom, the GDPR has been adopted in substantially the same form, however the UK may potentially make revisions in the coming years.
 The GDPR, together with national legislation, regulations and guidelines of the EU member states and the United Kingdom governing the processing of personal data, impose strict obligations and restrictions on the ability to collect, analyze, store, transfer and otherwise process personal data.
 European and United Kingdom data protection authorities may interpret the GDPR and national laws differently and impose additional requirements, which adds to the complexity of processing personal data in or from the EEA or United Kingdom.
 Guidance on implementation and compliance practices are often updated or otherwise revised.
 GDPR applies extra-territorially under certain circumstances and imposes stringent requirements on controllers and processors of personal data, including, for example, requirements to ensure a legal bases to process personal information, provide robust disclosures to individuals, facilitate data subject rights, provide data security breach notifications within 72 hours after discovering a breach in certain circumstances, limit retention of personal information and apply enhanced protections to health data and other categories of sensitive personal information.
 The GDPR also has requirements around international transfers of personal data.
 Requirements around transfers to the United States and other jurisdictions have increased since a July 2020 decision by the Court of Justice of the European Union invalidated the Privacy Shield as a basis to transfer personal data from Europe to the United States, and added requirements for reliance on Standard Contractual Clauses.
 Regulatory guidance on requirements for international transfers, and other GDPR compliance matters, continues to evolve.
-Failure to comply with the requirements of the GDPR may result in fines of up to €20 million or up to 4% of the total worldwide annual turnover of our preceding fiscal year, whichever is higher, and other administrative penalties.
+Failure to comply with the requirements of the GDPR may result in fines of up to \pounds 20 million or up to 4% of the total worldwide annual turnover of our preceding fiscal year, whichever is higher, and other administrative penalties.
 To comply with the GDPR and other applicable international data protection laws and regulations, we may be required to put in place additional mechanisms ensuring compliance, which may result in other substantial expenditures.